About Us

 Typically, each school is established and supported by the family of Zoya Khawaja and friends, on land donated by the local community, until a sustainable funding source is secured, such as a partnership with the Punjab Education Foundation (PEF).
 Schools partnering with PEF are independently run by their administrators.

-These schools are the vision of Sarmad Khawaja, whose brief biography follows:
+The schools are the vision of Sarmad Khawaja, whose brief biography follows:

 Sarmad Khawaja served at the International Monetary Fund (IMF) from 1994 to 2010, including as Advisor and Resident Representative in Central Asian countries.

-Before that, he worked at the Institute of Social Studies (ISS) in The Hague (1990–1994) as Senior Researcher and Advisor for reforming Pakistan’s national accounts statistics.
+Earlier, he worked at the Institute of Social Studies (ISS) in The Hague (1990–1994) as Senior Researcher and Advisor for reforming Pakistan’s national accounts statistics.

-a Fulbright Post-Doctoral Fellow at Harvard University (1985–86), and Chief Economist at the Pakistan Institute of Development Economics (1980 to 1989).
+He was Visiting Professor at the Norwegian School of Economics and Business Administration, Bergen (1991), a Fulbright Post-Doctoral Fellow at Harvard University (1985–86), and Chief Economist at the Pakistan Institute of Development Economics (1980 to 1989).

-He co-authored two books on Pakistan’s economy: External Shocks and Adjustment (Oxford University Press, 1997); Pakistan’s Economy Through the Seventies (PIDE, 1984)
+He co-authored two books on Pakistan’s economy: External Shocks and Adjustment (Oxford University Press, 1997); Pakistan’s Economy Through the Seventies (PIDE, 1984).
+He has also published articles in international journals and institutional reports of PIDE, IMF and ISS.

-In addition, he has published three volumes of the collected works of his great-grandfather Alif Din Nafees, Islam and Tolerance, 2020
+He has published three volumes of the collected works of his great-grandfather Alif Din Nafees, Islam and Tolerance, 2020

 and Lessons of My Life by his father, Prof. Khwaja Masud.
 Ilqa Publications, 2012